Helpful-Snippets/helpful-snippets.github.io/_posts/2014-03-31-copy-hostname-only-from-address-bar-in-chrome.markdown

 categories: javascript
 ---

 I use Chrome pretty much exclusively.
 There are very few things that I do not like about and I am usually very weary about overloading it with plugins to get it to do things that I want.
-The one thing that I despise, is the fact that they hide the http:// and trailing slash for hostnames.
+The one thing that I despise, is the fact that Chrome hides the http:// and trailing slash for hostnames.
 What is even worse is that they do not have an option to force it to show like Firefox does.

 At work I rely heavily on the domain/hostnames of our 200+.
-I frequently FTP into their server to make minor changes, or add thier FTP credentials into basecamp for another developer.
-For this reason, I find it so frusterating that Chrome does not provide an option similar to Firefox that would allow users to force the http:// and trailing slash to show.
+I frequently FTP into their server to make minor changes, or add thier FTP credentials into Basecamp for another developer.
+For this reason, I find it so frustrating that Chrome does not provide an option similar to Firefox that would allow users to force the http:// and trailing slash to show.

 ##Why make it show?
 I want to show so that I can actually specify the text that I want to highlight and copy for use in an FTP client, iTerm2 or Basecamp.
 Before I wrote bookmarklet below this was my process: